Fire Force

 What people loved

-- Art direction and visuals in Season 3 Part 2
+- Art direction and visuals, especially in Part 2 episodes

 Common criticisms